What is fulfillment?

 - Returns Management.

-The most common procedure on the market is to take over the entire processes of 3 companies:
+The most common procedure on the market is to take over the entire transactions of 3 companies:

 - 1 company for the procurement of goods and sales,

-- 1 Fulfillment service provider for warehousing, picking, packing and shipping,
+- 1 Fulfilment service provider for warehousing, picking, packing and shipping,

 - and 1 company for delivery.